The Friars will be led by four individuals, including three seniors and one junior.

-One of the most consistently successful mentors in collegiate women's hockey, Bob Deraney enters his 15th season as the head coach of the women's ice hockey program at Providence College.
-He begins the new campaign after earning two Women's Hockey East Association Coach of the Year awards (2010 and 2011).
-Deraney has registered a career coaching record of 258-186-61, and is quickly approaching the school record for career wins, currently held by the legendary John Marchetti, on Nov.
+One of the most consistently successful mentors in collegiate women's hockey, Bob Deraney enters his 16th season as the head coach of the women's ice hockey program at Providence College.
+He was named twice with the Women's Hockey East Association Coach of the Year award (2010 and 2011).
+Deraney has registered a career coaching record of 270-211-59 and captured the school record for career wins (265), previously held by the legendary John Marchetti, on Nov.
 30 with a 3-2 overtime win against Brown.
 Under Deraney's watch, the Friars became just the second program to eclipse the 600-win milestone.
 In addition, he has guided Providence to three Hockey East Tournament titles (`03, `04, `05), three additional Hockey East Tournament finals appearances (`07, `08, `12), three Hockey East Regular Season titles (`03, `05, `10), one ECAC Tournament Championship (`02) and one NCAA tournament appearance.
-He has also mentored five All-Americans (Sara DeCosta in 1999 and 2000; Jessica Tabb in 2001; Kelli Halcisak in 2003 and 2004; Kristen Gigliotti in 2006; Karen Thatcher in 2006) and four Olympians (Thatcher, DeCosta, Mari Pehkonen and Laurie Baker).
+He has also mentored five All-Americans (Sara DeCosta in 1999 and 2000; Jessica Tabb in 2001; Kelli Halcisak in 2003 and 2004; Kristen Gigliotti in 2006; Karen Thatcher in 2006) and five Olympians (Thatcher, DeCosta, Mari Pehkonen, Laurie Baker and Genevieve Lacasse).